DocumentationBook/SphinxDocumentation/tutorial/rest/headers.rst

 ======

 You can use various underline elements to markup headers.
 Docutils is smart enough to recognize what header level is specified.
 It implies that you first mark up the first level header, then second level and so on.
+However in a style guide
+to you documentation, you should specify what elements you use to mark up the headers of different levels.
+For example,
-However in a styleguide to you documentation, you should specify what elements you use to mark up the headers of different levels.
-For example, the headers in this documentation are marked up as follows (although you won't find more than four levels in it)::
+the headers in this documentation are marked up as follows (although you won't find more than four levels in it)::

    First-Level Title